automenta/mb7/doc/README.vsn.md

 - **Expand:** Add remaining tags; refine UX with user feedback.
 - **Explore:** Wild tags like `"ai": "summarize"` for AI integration?

-This specification captures our journey—unifying, empowering, and simplifying SemanticScribe into a tag-driven marvel.
+This specification captures our journey—unifying, empowering, and simplifying Netention into a tag-driven marvel.
 It’s ready to build and ripe for playful extension.
 What’s your next wild idea?

 ----------

-Below is an explanatory overview of **SemanticScribe**, written from a near-future perspective as the design matures in early 2026.
+Below is an explanatory overview of **Netention**, written from a near-future perspective as the design matures in early 2026.
 This narrative reflects a point where the core vision is solidifying, with semantic matching—a cornerstone feature—taking center stage.
 Implementation concerns are set aside to focus on the conceptual essence, user experience, and design rationale, while acknowledging refinements still in progress.
 Open questions highlight areas ripe for further